sixpearls/POEMs/POEM_052.md

 Or, the input/output can be configured by decorator as proposed by Justin.
 I would like it if the input decorators inspected the name of the input variable by default.

-For more involved OpenMDAO API calls, we can use a subclass to provide ?
+For more involved OpenMDAO API calls, we can use a subclass to access the the full API.
+See below.
 Another feature is other functions having a normal signature, either as stand-alone functions or methods of subclass.
 Could use standard OpenMDAO method name and decorate to handle function input/output.
 For standalone, may need special API call or flag.
 Or are both cases solved by just assuming that signature type for this subclass and wrapping everything with an IO handler.

 ```python